-Australian Apprentices are required to report their income on a fortnightly basis.
-Where an Australian Apprentice does not report their income their ABSTUDY entitlement may be stopped.
+ABSTUDY students and Australian Apprentices are required to report their income on a fortnightly basis.
+Where an ABSTUDY student or Australian Apprentice does not report their income their ABSTUDY entitlement may be stopped.

 61.2 Personal Income Test limits

 An ABSTUDY student or Australian Apprentice can have income up to the Income Free Area amount of \$400 per fortnight, plus the balance of their Student or Australian Apprentice Income Bank for the fortnight, without affecting Living Allowance entitlement.